Winning-Software/loom-spinner/README.md

 # Loom | Spinner

-An environment management application for PHP development.
+An environment management application for PHP developers.